Network With Colleagues

 The Center offers Exchange Groups, which are networking groups that discuss varied topics in research, education and industry like laser technologies, plant molecular biology and immunology.
 There are networking opportunities across the state to bring educators, researchers and professionals together in one region to discuss topics related to biotechnology.

-In partnership with CED (formerly the Council for Entrepreneurial Development), the Biotech Forum is held three times a year at NCBiotech to explore industry topics and trends.
+In partnership with CED (formerly the Council for Entrepreneurial Development), the Biotech Forum is held periodically at NCBiotech to explore industry topics and trends.

 Life Science Conference